jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 ### State Options
 AdapTable provides 4 function hooks to enable users to provide their own implementations / functionality when state is being managed.

-> This functionality is superior to that offered in Config Server and is recommmended best practice for remote state management.
+> This functionality is superior to Config Server and is best practice for remote state management.

 This allows you to provide your own hydration or rehydration functionality or to enrich the State when its being loaded with your own items (e.g. entitlements).